digitalnames/reseller/README.md

 ### Digital Name Price

-Set the price of Digital Names that best fits your business goals and neesds.
+Set the price of Digital Names that best fits your business goals and needs.

 1. Sign into the administrator backend for your Digital Names reseller website.